 - Chronic condition management

-As most of these services would be conducted in an examination room without specialized equipment, it’s fair to say that most of these services could be provided through a Mobile Medical Van.
+As most of these services would be conducted in an examination room without specialized equipment, it’s fair to say that most of these services could be provided through a Mobile Health Van.
 It offers a more cost-effective delivery of important health services.

-Primary and Preventative Health Care
+Mobile Clinic Vans in Primary and Preventative Health Care

 We acknowledge that some applications require a larger mobile medical clinic vehicle, such as x-rays, mammography services, or procedures requiring multiple exam rooms.
-However, in most use cases mentioned above, the health care assistance can be provided through a compact, resource-friendly Mobile Medical Van.
+However, in most use cases mentioned above, the health care assistance can be provided through a compact, resource-friendly Mobile Clinic Van.